verrazzano/docs/content/en/docs/setup/platforms/kind/kind.md

         protocol: tcp
     extraMounts:
       - hostPath: /var/lib/docker/volumes/containerd/_data
-        containerPath: /var/lib/containerd #this is the location of the image cache inside the KinD container
+        containerPath: /var/lib/containerd #This is the location of the image cache inside the KIND container

 ```